The Little Girl Sold with the Pears: Tale type

 Calvino's tale (numbered 11 in his collection) was listed by Italian scholars Alberto Maria Cirese and Liliana Serafini under type AaTh 428, Il Lupo ("The Wolf").
+Renato Aprile, editor of the Italian Catalogue of Tales of Magic, classifies Margheritina as type AT 428, Il Lupo ("The Wolf"), but recognizes that it contains motifs from type AT 328, Tridicino ("Thirteenth"), where the protagonist is spurred to action by envious courtiers.

 Tale type AaTh 428 is considered by scholars as a fragmentary version of the tale of Cupid and Psyche, lacking the initial part about the animal husband and corresponding to the part of the witch's tasks.
 Accordingly, German folklorist Hans-Jörg Uther revised the international classification system and subsumed type AaTh 428 under new type ATU 425B, "Son of the Witch".

 Variants

+The Bought One

 Author Angelo de Gubernatis collected a tale from Santo Stefano di Calcinaia with the title La comprata ("The Bought One").
 In this tale, a couple accidentally sells a fruits basket with their daughter inside, which is bought by another couple.
 The second couple's son and the girl fall in love and plan to marry, but the boy's mother is against their marriage, and imposes tasks on the girl: first, the girl is to separate the legumes mixed inside in a granary.
 With the help of an old lady, she fulfills the task.
 Next, the woman orders the girl to sew, wash and weave one hundred pounds of hemp in a single month.
 The same old lady appears to her, joined by three other ladies with large body parts, and they fulfill the task.
 Still trying to separate the enamoured couple, the woman curses her son to become a pig.
 The old lady appears to the girl and tells her how to disenchant her beloved.
-Following the lady's advice, she walks down a path and passes by a gate whose hinges she blesses; then by a woman pulling a bucket of water with her hair, to whom she gives a rope; gives two brooms with two woman that are sweeping the floor with their tongues; gives a rag to another woman that is cleaning an oven with her breasts; and gives some meat to two lions.
-Finally, she arrives at the house of a mago (sorcerer) that is guarding his treasure with his eyes open (which is their way of sleeping).
+Following the lady's advice, she walks down a path and passes by a gate whose hinges she blesses; then by a woman pulling a bucket of water with her hair, to whom she gives a rope; gives two brooms to two women that are sweeping the floor with their tongues; gives a rag to a third woman that is cleaning an oven with her breasts; and gives some meat to two lions.
+Finally, she arrives at the house of a mago ('sorcerer') that is guarding his treasure with his eyes open (which is their way of sleeping).
 The girl steals the mago's treasure and runs back, the obstacles in their way allowing her passage.
 The mago wakes up and, not seeing his treasure, dies.
 The boy's mother also dies, and his transformation is reversed, allowing him to marry his beloved.